 Dust is generated from construction activities from the handling of waste, movement of earth, the handling of materials and the tracking of vehicles.
 Dust can affect human health, local amenity or ecological receptors (through deposition) within the locality of the activities being undertaken.
-The concentrations of suspended dust particles reduce with increased distance from the construction works and the nearest residential property is 190m north-east.
+The concentrations of suspended dust particles reduce with increased distance from the construction works and the nearest residential property is approximately 15m south of right of way access and 40m south of the temporary reconductoring or replacing of conductors and wires works.
 Section 5.7.2.1 includes a number of good practice measures that would reduce the generation of dust during construction.
+Following implementation of these good practice measures and due to the temporary nature of the works within the vicinity of the closest residential property, any impacts from dust will not have significant adverse effects.